 Proposal to create a core 20mph zone in Woodbridge (and associated 30mph amendments)

-This document (plus appendices containing many pages of supporting exdence) of comments went to Suffolk’s Speed Panel in February 2017.
+This document (plus appendices containing many pages of supporting evidence from local people, parties and groups acrosss Wodbridge) went to Suffolk’s Speed Panel in February 2017.

 All recommendations were agreed by the panel with the exception of the 20mph on Fynn, Oxford and Peterhouse estates (on the grounds that speeds would not get high enough to warrant lowering them).

 The roads around Farlingaye were agreed subject to traffic counts.
-The stretch of Ipswich Road, Station Road,Quayside andLime Kiln Quay were deemed to need additional calming measures.The next stage will be to draw up plans for zoning and then open them upp to community consultation before they can go ahead.
+The stretch of Ipswich Road, Station Road,Quayside andLime Kiln Quay were deemed to need additional calming measures.The next stage will be to draw up design plans for zoning and then open them up to community consultation before the Traffic Regulation Orders (tros) can go ahead.

 Woodbridge is an historic market town on the edge of the Deben estuary with a thriving shopping centre.
 The whole of its centre is within a conservation area http://www.eastsuffolk.gov.uk/assets/Planning/Design-and-Conservation/SCDC-Conservation-Area-Appraisals/WoodbridgeConAreaAppraisalSPDJuly2011.pdf